arya-zarei/AryaZarei/README.md

-### Hi there 👋, My name is Arya Zarei
+### Hi there 👋, I'm Arya Zarei!

-#### I am a computer science student at Western University!
+I'm a computer science student specializing in Software Engineering at Western University.

-Skills: Java, Python, HTML, CSS, JavaScript

-- 🔭I am eagerly exploring diverse languages and projects to gain a well-rounded understanding.
+🌱 **Currently Learning:** I am eagerly exploring diverse languages and projects to gain a well-rounded understanding.
 Currently, in the early stages of my journey, I am immersing myself in various coding languages and experimenting with different projects to discover my passions and strengths in this dynamic field.

+🚀 **Skills:** Java, Python, C, HTML, CSS, JavaScript

+Let's connect and learn from each other!